cabforum/servercert/docs/BR.md

 The DNS TXT record MUST be placed on the "_validation-contactphone" subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966 section 5.1.4, or it cannot be used.

 # APPENDIX C – Issuance of Certificates for .onion Domain Names

 This appendix defines permissible verification procedures for including one or more RFC 7686 ".onion" special-use Domain Names in a Certificate.

-1. The Domain Name MUST contain at least two labels, where the right-most label is "onion", and the label immediately preceding the right-most "onion" label is a valid Version 3 Onion Address.
-A valid version 3 onion address must consist of exactly 56 characters, each of which is an alphanumeric ASCII character.
-This address is encoded using base32 with a lowercase alphabet, which MUST be converted to uppercase before decoding, per section 3.4 of RFC 4648.
-The address must also specify onion address version 3 and pass a SHA-256 integrity checksum.
+1. The Domain Name MUST contain at least two labels, where the right-most label is "onion", and the label immediately preceding the right-most "onion" label is a valid Version 3 Onion Address, as defined in section 6 of the Tor Rendezvous Specification - Version 3 located at https://github.com/torproject/torspec/blob/master/rend-spec-v3.txt.

 2. The CA MUST verify the Applicant’s control over the .onion Domain Name using at least one of the methods listed below: